 Obtaining, Managing and Searching Electronic Evidence

-It is important for you to stay up-to-date on emerging fraud-related technology.
-Often, evidence used to investigate and eventually prosecute fraud can come from numerous sources including both digital and paper formats.
+It is important for you to stay up to date on emerging fraud-related technology.
+Often, evidence used to investigate and eventually prosecute fraud can come from both digital and paper formats.

 Some familiarity with how electronic evidence is obtained and secured

 Pricing varies by event location or format.
 Please view the individual event page for the most accurate pricing.